Glorious First of June: Melee

 Within an hour of their opening volleys the British and French lines were hopelessly confused, with three separate engagements being fought within sight of one another.
 In the van, Caesar had finally attempted to join the fight, only to have a vital spar shot away by Trajan which caused her to slip down the two embattled fleets without contributing significantly to the battle.
 Bellerophon and Leviathan were in the thick of the action, the outnumbered Bellerophon taking serious damage to her rigging.
 This left her unable to manoeuvre and in danger from her opponents, of which Éole also suffered severely.
 Captain William Johnstone Hope sought to extract his ship from her perilous position and called up support; the frigate under Captain Edward Thornbrough arrived to provide assistance.
 Thornbrough brought his small ship between the ships of the French battleline and opened fire on Éole, helping to drive off three ships of the line and then towing Bellerophon to safety.
 Leviathan, under Lord Hugh Seymour, had been more successful than Bellerophon, her gunnery dismasting America despite receiving fire from Éole and Trajan in passing.
 Leviathan only left America after a two-hour duel, sailing at 11:50 to join Queen Charlotte in the centre.

 Russell had not broken the French line and her opponent Témeraire got the better of her, knocking away a topmast and escaping to windward with Trajan and Éole.
 Russell then fired on several passing French ships before joining Leviathan in attacking the centre of the French line.
-Russells boats also took the surrender of America, her crew boarding the vessel to make her a prize (although later replaced by men from Royal Sovereign) Royal Sovereign lost Admiral Graves to a serious wound and lost her opponent as well, as Terrible fell out of the line to windward and joined a growing collection of French ships forming a new line on the far side of the action.
+Russells boats also took the surrender of America, her crew boarding the vessel to make her a prize (although later replaced by men from Royal Sovereign) Royal Sovereign lost her opponent as Terrible fell out of the line to windward and joined a growing collection of French ships forming a new line on the far side of the action.
 Villaret was leading this line in his flagship Montagne, which had escaped from Queen Charlotte, and it was Montagne which Royal Sovereign engaged next, pursuing her close to the new French line accompanied by Valiant, and beginning a long-range action.